wgc20/wgc20.github.io/_pages/cv_gc.md

 {% include base_path %}

-Please email me if you would like to find out my personal CV.
+Please feel free to email me if you would like to find out my personal CV.